flutter/website/src/content/ui/adaptive-responsive/general.md

 `LayoutBuilder` accomplishes a similar goal as `MediaQuery.sizeOf`, with some distinctions.

-Rather than providing the size of the app’s window, `LayoutBuilder` provides the layout constraints from the parent `Widget`.
+Rather than providing the size of the app's window, `LayoutBuilder` provides the layout constraints from the parent `Widget`.
 This means that you get sizing information based on the specific spot